 - Internal Medicine Doctors: Specialize in adult healthcare and chronic disease management.

-- OB-GYNs: Some obstetricians and gynecologists act as primary care doctors for women’s health.
+- OB-GYNs: Some obstetricians and gynecologists offer primary care services focused on womenās health.

 Doctor vs. Primary Care Physician: Key Differences Explained